 CNIL is the national supervisory authority according to the meaning and for the application of the GDPR.
 It is an independent administrative authority composed of 18 members, including parliamentarians, representatives of high courts, qualified public figures, and a chairperson.

 As to institutional proceedings, the members congregate in plenary sessions and, since 2004, CNIL's Restricted Committee, which is composed of five members and a Chair, can impose diverse sanctions in case of non-compliance with data protection legislations.

 3.2.
 Main powers, duties and responsibilities

-As the French data protection authority, CNIL's main mission is to control and audit compliance with data protection legislations and impose sanctions in case of a failure to remedy breaches.
+As the French data protection authority, CNIL's main mission is to control and audit compliance with data protection legislation and impose sanctions in case of a failure to remedy breaches.

 Under the GDPR, CNIL's right to gain entry and inspection remain essentially the same as it was under the previous French data protection regime, and while the nature of premises regarding on-site searches is more clearly specified, it is still subject to professional secrecy.
 The Act now also provides for the possibility to use a borrowed identity for online controls (even though the power to conduct online audits was established in 2014).

-In addition to its historical responsibilities, CNIL is awarded the power to adopt or encourage the development of new soft law instruments (such as guidelines, recommendations, codes of conduct, model regulations, reference methodologies for health data processing, certification mechanisms, etc).
+In addition to its historical responsibilities, CNIL is awarded the power to adopt or encourage the development of new soft law instruments (such as guidelines, recommendations, codes of conduct, model regulations, reference methodologies for health data processing, certification mechanisms, standards, etc.).